Numigi/odoo-sale-addons/sale_order_weight/README.rst

 These two fields will be computed every time a user creates/updates a sale order line.

-In case, one of the Category of the Unit of Measure (UoM) in the Sale Order Line is not "Unit", then the 2 weights are computed as 0.

-If all the Sale Order Lines have Unit(s) as the Category of Unit of Measure, then the weights are computed per sale order line, then summed to get the weitghts of the order.
+The weights are computed per sale order line, then summed to get the weitghts of the order.

 Per Sale order Line, the weights are computed with the following steps: